Little England beyond Wales: Flemish settlement

-The Flemish immigration was from Flemish people from England, rather than directly from Flanders first started in 1105.
+The Flemish immigration was of Flemish people from England, rather than directly from Flanders, and first started in 1105.
 A last batch of Flemings were sent to southwest Wales by King Henry in about 1111.
 Unsurprisingly, then, the Flemish language did not survive in the local dialect.

 According to George Owen of Henllys, writing in 1603, in 1155, under the orders of the new King Henry II, another wave of Flemings were sent to Rhys ap Gruffydd's West Wales territories.

 Gerald of Wales (c.1146-c.1223) and Brut y Tywysogyon recorded that "Flemings" were settled in south Pembrokeshire soon after the Norman invasion of Wales in the early 12th century.
 Gerald says this took place specifically in Roose.
 The Flemish were noted for their skill in the construction of castles, which were built throughout the Norman territories in Pembrokeshire.
 The previous inhabitants were said to have "lost their land", but this could mean either a total expulsion of the existing population, or merely a replacement of the land-owning class.

-Castle Building and Peace
+Castle building and peace

 The development of Haverfordwest as the castle and borough controlling Roose dates from this period; this plantation occurred under the auspices of the Norman invaders.
 The Normans placed the whole of southwest Wales under military control, establishing castles over the entire area, as far north as Cardigan.

 What followed, starting with the reign of Edward I in the late 13th century, was 100 years of peace, particularly in "Little England", marked by the Edwardian conquest of Wales, which must have compounded the tendency of Welsh to become a minor language in the region.
 With the failure of Owain Glyndŵr's revolt in the early 15th century, in which no fighting took place in "little England", came punitive laws affecting Wales, though these were, for reasons historians have not been able to ascertain, applied less rigorously here than elsewhere in Wales.

-Tudor Period
+Tudor period

 National awareness of the region was made much of in the 15th century with the birth of Henry Tudor at Pembroke Castle and his eventual accession to the English throne after beginning his campaign in southwest Wales.
 At the end of the Tudor period, George Owen produced his Description of Penbrokshire (sic), completed in 1603.
 The work is essentially a geographical analysis of the languages in the county, and his writings provide the vital source for all subsequent commentators.
 He is the first to emphasize the sharpness of the linguistic boundary.
 He said: